-- Boosted or automated flight controls. - Combustion heaters.
+- Boosted or automated flight controls.

+- Combustion heaters.

-- 2. Specific configurations such as turbine and/or rocket engines, hydraulic systems, stability augmentation systems, autopilots, pop-out emergency floatation gear, wheeled undercarriages, retracting undercarriages, "Notar style" devices, external lights, VFR night operations, load and related attaching means will be addressed with a special condition and/or in accordance to applicable CS-27 requirements or equivalent. - 3.
-Similarly this code does not address gyroplanes.
+- 2. Specific configurations such as turbine and/or rocket engines, hydraulic systems, stability augmentation systems, autopilots, pop-out emergency floatation gear, wheeled undercarriages, retracting undercarriages, "Notar style" devices, external lights, VFR night

+operations, load and related attaching means will be addressed with a special condition and/or in accordance to applicable CS-27 requirements or equivalent.

+3. Similarly certification specifications do not address gyroplanes.
 Gyroplanes will be addressed by special conditions and / or in accordance with the applicable CS-27 requirements or equivalent.